StormarnSozial/SocialTrack/patchnotes.md

 # 1.2.4 (19.12.22 - now)
 - Unsign Events
 - Pointer Finger on Buttons
+- Random Color for Role in Profile View
+- Support page edited
+  - Admin support section only visible for users with more than 100 power
+  - GitHub link added

 # 1.2.3 (18.8.22)
 - auto redirect to beta -> settings